Martinsburg, West Virginia: Mass transportation

 Amtrak provides service to Martinsburg on its Washington-Chicago Capitol Limited route (now served by the Floridian).
 The city's passenger rail station is located downtown at 229 East Martin Street.
 MARC, Maryland's commuter rail system, operates trains on weekdays on its which terminates in Martinsburg.
 Service is provided to Washington Union Station in Washington, D.C.

 Eastern Panhandle Transit Authority (EPTA) operates public bus transit routes in Martinsburg, surrounding Berkeley County, and neighboring Jefferson County, West Virginia.
+A transit center is being built in Martinsburg.